kpsdev1/The-Recipe-Blog/README.md

 - There is an green **update** button below the text box that when clciked will update the comment and bring you back to the recipe details page where you can view your updated comment.
 - Beside this is an amber **Cancel** button that returns the user to recipe details page, if they decide not to update the comment.
 - Please note that only the user who created the comment can edit it from here.
+- After editing the Comment a success message will be displayed at the top of the screen.

 ![edit comment](readme-docs/images/edit-comment.jpg)
 - - -